NextronSystems/thor-manual/usage/custom-signatures.rst

         }

 Feel free to set your own "score" values in rules you create.
-If you don’t define a "score" the rule gets a default score of 75.
+If you don't define a "score" the rule gets a default score of 75.

-The scoring system allows you to include ambiguous, low scoring rules that can’t be used with other scanners, as they would generate to many false positives.
+The scoring system allows you to include ambiguous, low scoring rules that can't be used with other scanners, as they would generate to many false positives.
 If you noticed a string that is used in malware as well as legitimate files, just assign a low score or combine it with other attributes, which are used by THOR to enhance the functionality and are